uw-ssec/respondent-driven-sampling/README.md

 ```

 2. **Set Environment Variables**
-   Copy paste `.env.example` as `.env` in the `server` directory, and paste the neccessary environment values.
+   Copy paste `.env.example` as `.env` in the `server` directory, and paste the necessary environment values.

 3. **Install Packages**